Superpull-World/services/README.md

 ## Description

 **SuperPull Services** is a Node.js backend service that powers the SuperPull NFT marketplace.
-It uses [Temporal](https://temporal.io/) for workflow orchestration to handle complex NFT creation, listing, and trading processes on the Solana blockchain.
+It uses [Temporal](https://temporal.io/) for workflow orchestration and integrates with Solana blockchain through Anchor for NFT operations.
 The service provides RESTful APIs for the SuperPull mobile app and manages blockchain interactions.

 ## Features

 - **NFT Creation Workflow**: Handles the complete NFT creation process including metadata upload and minting
+- **Compressed NFTs**: Support for Metaplex Bubblegum compressed NFTs
 - **Dynamic Bonding Curves**: Implements customizable bonding curves for NFT pricing
-- **Solana Integration**: Direct interaction with Solana blockchain for NFT operations
+- **Anchor Program Integration**: Direct interaction with on-chain Anchor program for auctions
-- **Secure Wallet Management**: Handles wallet operations securely
 - **Workflow Orchestration**: Uses Temporal for reliable and scalable workflow execution

 ## Prerequisites